gudicm/snippets/cooks/md/CSharp.md

 <details><summary>Interface</summary>
 <p>

     Agrement how components should communicate with each other.
-By origin hould only contain prototype of method.
+By origin should only contain prototype of method.
 With C# 8.0 ver. feature of 'default interfaces' is available.
-    Meaning that interface method could have concrete impelementation.
+    Meaning that interface method could have concrete implementation.

 </p>
 </details>